Biscoff Macarons

 • Measure your ingredients in grams with a kitchen scale!
 You really need to be precise with this recipe.
 Your macarons will turn out best if the ingredients are weighed.

-• If you can't find Biscoff cookie butter, you can also use brand of cookie butter or nut butter!
+• If you can’t find Biscoff cookie butter, you can also use a brand of cookie butter or nut butter!
 Just avoid using chunky cookie butter to make the frosting because it will make it hard to pipe.

 • Separate your own eggs and age them if possible!
 Do not use egg whites from a carton.

 • Carefully read through the directions before making these macarons.
-There are quite a few steps and it's good to know your game plan before you start!
+There are quite a few steps, and it’s good to know your game plan before you start!

 • Use a macaron mat or print out a template to help you pipe consistently sized macarons.

 • FIRMLY bang your pans on your counter after piping your macarons.
-This helps release any air bubbles that may be trapped and prevent cracked or hollow shells.
+This helps release any air bubbles that may be trapped and prevents cracked or hollow shells.

 • Rest the macarons for 30 minutes before they’re baked to allow them to develop a skin.